-Portfolio management will invest in long positions that are expected to deliver the overall returns of the stock market, plus additional performance unique to the specific stocks purchased by portfolio management.
-The short positions selected by portfolio management are expected to deliver the inverse of the overall returns of the stock market, plus additional performance unique to the specific stocks sold short by portfolio management.
-The goal is that, over time, the stock market exposure of the combined long and short positions will be minimized, producing a net return due primarily to portfolio management's stock selection process, rather than stock market movements.
+exposure of the combined long and short positions will be minimized, producing a net return due primarily to portfolio management's stock selection process, rather than stock market movements.
 At times, however, the Fund may have more exposure to the stock market (either positive or negative) in order to take advantage of market opportunities.
 At any time, the Fund's net long exposure to the stock market (long market value minus short market value) could range between -20% and 40%.

 Portfolio management will select securities using an investment process that combines quantitative techniques, fundamental analysis and risk management.
 Securities generally are added to the portfolio as long or short positions based both on security rankings provided by multi-factor quantitative models and on fundamental analysis of the securities.
 In addition, portfolio management will utilize risk management techniques to establish constraints on the amounts invested in individual securities and sectors.
 Portfolio management generally will decrease or eliminate a short or long position in a security if the security's model ranking changes significantly or research reveals a significant change in the company's fundamentals.
-Crossmark uses data from multiple third-party providers in the multi-factor quantitative models.
+Crossmark uses data from one or more third-party providers unaffiliated with Crossmark in the multi-factor quantitative models.